Will Brake Cleaner Damage Your Tires? A must read

 will-brake-cleaner-damage-tires

-To answer the question do brake cleaners damage your tires?
+To answer the question of the day do brake cleaners damage your tires?
 The answer is yes, a brake cleaner will or can eventually indirectly damage your tires especially if it is a non-chlorinated brake cleaner.
 If you use too much brake cleaner or leave it on your tires for extended periods, it can break down the rubber and cause premature wear.

 It can also cause the tread to separate from the tire, which can lead to a blowout.
 That’s why it’s important to be careful when using brake cleaner and to follow the directions on the label also when you use a brake cleaner, you need to clean all residues immediately.